netglue/Expressive-Prismic-Defaults/README.md

 * Middleware that sets various head meta defaults from the CMS configuration when none have been set on a per document basis
 * Describe and implement a way to create and configure forms from the CMS

+### Link lists:

+expect a group to iterate over.
+When iterating over the group, link fragments are considered the url, structured text is considered as the anchor and everything else, providing it's text is considered as element attributes. if the link fragment points to document of a specific type, matching the 'link-list' type, then iterate over that too as a nested list.